 The Innovation Center develops new payment and service delivery models in accordance with the requirements of section 1115A of the Social Security Act.
 Additionally, Congress has defined – both through the Affordable Care Act and previous legislation – a number of specific demonstrations to be conducted by CMS.
+View models and demonstrations currently enrolling.
 These research and demonstration projects are exempt from the Common Rule under 45 CFR 46.104(d)(5).
 For additional guidance, refer to the OHRP Revised Common Rule Q&As on Exemptions.

 Our Innovation Models are organized into seven categories.

 Accountable Care Organizations and similar care models are designed to incentivize health care providers to become accountable for a patient population and to invest in infrastructure and redesigned care processes that provide for coordinated care, high quality and efficient service delivery.